 However, the 12-month average TSP LiA target at the Ellen Street monitoring station which is the closest monitoring location to the smelter operations was exceeded in the 12-month period prior to 30 June 2023.
 The EPA acknowledges the performance at Ellen Street as well as the contributing factors to the exceedance and actions taken or to be taken.
 The EPA continues to focus on ensuring continuous environmental improvement at the Port Pirie Smelter.

 Despite achieving a significant reduction in sulfur dioxide (S02) emissions in recent years, the EPA is aware that Nyrstar has been experiencing intermittent emission events associated with operation of its Acid Plant.
 Under its EPA licence, Nyrstar must do everything reasonable and practicable to control SO2 emissions and impacts to the residents of Port Pirie.

 The EPA is working with Nyrstar to ensure this situation is addressed and timely information is provided to the community on the issue moving forward.
 The licence is now aligned with the updated National Environment Protection (Ambient Air Quality) Measure.
 For real-time emissions data, please visit the Nyrstar website.

 EPA data are not used to assess Nyrstar’s compliance against the licence limit(s).

-How is lead in air measured
+How is LiA measured and interpreted